-The double-storey Milner Hotel was built in 1899 by James Logan, in the early stages of The South African War.
-The hotel was used as a military hospital during the conflict with British forces and the hotel turret was then used as a lookout post.
-Some 10 000 troops were camped around the village during this time.
-James Logan, founder of Matjiesfontein, died in 1920 and is buried in a little cemetery 10 kilometres from Matjiesfontein.
-His tomb is located next to the grave of George Lohmann, a famous English cricketer who spent the last years of his life in the superb climatic environment of the Karoo.
+James Logan built the double-storey, turreted Milner Hotel in 1899, during the early stages of The South African War.
+The hotel was used as a military hospital during the conflict with British forces with the central turret serving as lookout and machine gun post.
+Some 10,000 troops were camped around the village during this time.
+James Logan, founder of Matjiesfontein, died in 1920 and is buried in a little cemetery 10 kilometres from Matjiesfontein (on the N1 towards Touws River).
+His tomb is located next to the grave of George Lohmann, famous English cricketer who spent the last years of his life in the superb, dry climate of the Karoo.

-In 1968, David Rawdon, hotelier par excellence whose claim to fame includes establishing Rawdons Hotel at Nottingham Road, the well-known Lanzerac Hotel set in the Stellenbosch vineyards, the Marine Hotel Hermanus, and The Drostdy Hotel in Graaff-Reinet, purchased Matjiesfontein Village.
+In 1968, David Rawdon, hotelier par excellence whose claim to fame includes establishing Rawdons Hotel at Nottingham Road, the well-known Lanzerac set amongst the Stellenbosch vineyards, the Marine Hotel in Hermanus, and The Drostdy in Graaff-Reinet, purchased Matjiesfontein Village.
 After performing extensive renovations and utilising the wealth of antiques gathered during his world travels, David reopened the hotel in 1970, renaming it The Lord Milner Hotel.